 (For a different type of travel workout, you might ask the hotel staff about renting a bicycle.)

-Once you’re packed and safely at the airport, kill time (since we need to get there so dang early anyway) by getting some exercise.
+Once you’re packed and safely at the airport, kill time (since we need to get there so dang early anyway) by getting some exercise, say my app designers team.
 Wear your walking shoes and store your carry-on bags in a locker (if available).
 Walk briskly through the terminal while waiting for your flight.
 Pump your arms to increase your heart rate.
 Light exercise before a flight will actually help you fly better by oxygenating your blood, relaxing you and helping with jet lag symptoms.
 During your flight, get up occasionally to stretch and walk.

 If you’re traveling by train, walk through the cars every 30 to 60 minutes.
 Walk outdoors when the train stops to let passengers on and off.
 If you’re driving, take frequent breaks to get out and stretch.
 Even a short walk around a rest area can boost your mood and energy level.